microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 .. code:: ipython3

-    [query for query, _ in entities.Host.AzureSentinel if "logon" in query]
+    [query for query, _ in entities.Host.MSSentinel if "logon" in query]

 .. parsed-literal::